gsanchietti/nethvoice-doc-site/docs/administrator-manual/provisioning/gateway_provisioning.md

 ---
 title: Gateway provisioning
-sidebar_position: 6
+sidebar_position: 4
 ---

+# Gateway provisioning

 ## Supported Gateways

-See [supported gateways](supported-gateways) for a list of supported gateways and their firmware versions.
+See [supported gateways](supported_gateways) for a list of supported gateways and their firmware versions.

 ## Provisioning